-California Tech/IT Industry Labor Law
+California Tech & IT Labor Law News

 Workers in California's technology industry face numerous California labor violations, including violations of wage and hour laws and misclassification as independent contractors.
 California employees are now filing lawsuits alleging their rights as workers have been violated.